-2. The degree of control exercised over post-service outside work by directorate civil servants is greater than that over non-directorate civil servants because of the former's seniority and influence on policy formulation and decision-making.
-Directorate civil servants are subject to a control regime1, a brief description of which is set out in Annex A.

-- 3. The policy objective of the control regime is to ensure that - (a) directorate civil servants on final leave or former directorate civil servants will not take up work during the prescribed restriction periods which may - (i) constitute real or potential conflict of interest with their former government duties, or - (ii) cause well-founded negative public perception embarrassing the Government and undermining the image of the Civil Service, or give rise to reasonable apprehension of deferred reward or benefit by a fair-minded and informed observer after having considered the relevant facts;
+- 2. The degree of control exercised over post-service outside work by directorate civil servants is greater than that over non-directorate civil servants because of the former's seniority and influence on policy formulation and decision-making.
+Directorate civil servants are subject to a control regime, a brief description of which is set out in Annex A. - 3.
+The policy objective of the control regime is to ensure that - (a) directorate civil servants on final leave or former directorate civil servants will not take up work during the prescribed restriction periods which may - (i) constitute real or potential conflict of interest with their former government duties, or - (ii) cause well-founded negative public perception embarrassing the Government and undermining the image of the Civil Service, or give rise to reasonable apprehension of deferred reward or benefit by a fair-minded and informed observer after having considered the relevant facts;

-1 The control regime currently in force applies to directorate civil servants on pensionable/new permanent terms who ceased/cease active service on or after 1 September 2011, and directorate civil servants on agreement terms who entered/enter into new or renewal agreements on or after 1 September 2011.
+The control regime currently in force applies to directorate civil servants on pensionable/new permanent terms who ceased/cease active service on or after 1 September 2011, and directorate civil servants on agreement terms who entered/enter into new or renewal agreements on or after 1 September 2011.

-- (b) the said individuals' right to work after ceasing government service will not be unduly restricted; and - (c) the attractiveness of the Civil Service as a career will not be adversely affected and that limited human resources will be put to good use.

-4. Under the control regime, directorate civil servants who leave the Government on retirement ground are subject to a minimum sanitisation period of six months (for those below Directorate Pay Scale Point D4 or equivalent) or 12 months (for those at D4 or above or equivalent) counting from cessation of active government service.
-During the minimum sanitisation period, outside work of a commercial nature is normally not permitted.
-Directorate civil servants who leave the Government on non-retirement ground are not subject to any pre-determined minimum sanitisation period.
-Where appropriate, a sanitisation period on an application-specific basis may be imposed, having regard to concerns over conflict of interest and public perception.
-Separately, all directorate civil servants are normally not permitted to take up outside work of a commercial nature or full-time remunerated work, other than part-time or notionally remunerated work with specified non-commercial organisations2, for the whole duration of their final leave period (even if it exceeds the afore-stated minimum sanitisation period).

-5. Under the control regime, directorate civil servants who leave the Government on retirement ground or who have served the Government continuously for six years or more are subject to a control period of two years (for those below D8 or equivalent) or three years (for those at D8 or equivalent), counting from departure from the Civil Service (i.e. after exhaustion of final leave if any).
-Those who leave the Government on
+- (b) the said individuals' right to work after ceasing government service will not be unduly restricted; and - (c) the attractiveness of the Civil Service as a career will not be adversely affected and that limited human resources will be put to good use. - 4.
+Under the control regime, directorate civil servants who leave the Government on retirement ground are subject to a minimum sanitisation period of six months (for those below Directorate Pay Scale Point D4 or equivalent) or 12 months (for those at D4 or above or equivalent) counting from cessation of active government service.
+During the minimum sanitisation period, outside work of a commercial nature is Directorate civil servants who leave the normally not permitted.
+Government on non-retirement grounds are not subject to any pre-determined minimum sanitisation period.
+Where appropriate, a sanitisation period of a specific length on an application-specific basis may be imposed, having regard to concerns over conflict of interest and public perception.
+Separately, all directorate civil servants are normally not permitted to take up outside work of a commercial nature or full-time remunerated work, other than part-time or notionally remunerated work with specified non-commercial organisations, for the whole duration of their final leave period (even if it exceeds the afore-stated minimum sanitisation period), in which they still retain the status of civil servants (though not on active service). - 5.
+Under the control regime, directorate civil servants who leave the Government on retirement ground or who have served the Government continuously for six years or more are subject to a control period of two years (for those below D8 or equivalent) or three years (for those at D8 or

-2 The specified non-commercial organisations are -
+&lt;sup>2 The specified non-commercial organisations are -